circleci/circleci-docs/jekyll/_cci2/faq.md

 In the short term, we’ll be using equivalent shell commands and will post equivalent snippets as we receive requests.

-### Why can’t I use `docker-compose.yml` configuration?

-No good reason... but tighter integration with docker-compose.yml is coming!

 ### Why do I see `fork/exec /bin/bash: no such file or directory` when I try to run a `type: shell` command before `checkout`?

 This error message comes from Picard running a `cd` to your `workDir`, which is normally created by the `checkout` step.
 You can override this behavior with a `pwd` attribute on your `type: shell` step.
 If your command expects `workDir` to exist, then you will have to create it with `mkdir -p`.